jafingerhut/jafingerhut.github.com/notes/clojure-socket-repl-emacs.md

 system.

-However, if later you decide you want to try out additional JDK versions, you can follow these instructions again to install other versions on the same system, side-by-side with the first JDK you installed, and easily choose between them in each shell/terminal you use.
+However, if later you decide you want to try out additional JDK versions, you can follow these instructions again to install other JDK versions on the same system, side-by-side with the first one you installed, and easily choose between them in each shell/terminal you use.